Postdoc in Climate-Vegetation-Wildfire Interactions

 I am always interested in talking to prospective students and postdocs.
 I accept MS and PhD students through the Energy and Resources Group, and work with postdocs at UC Berkeley and through projects at Berkeley Lab.
-I expect members of my group to be independent and driven, but also to enjoy collaborating, as most of my projects involve scientists at other institutions.
-Collaboration across areas of expertise requires extra effort, but allows for exciting discoveries and contributions.
+Members of my group are driven and independent, but they also prioritize collaboration.
+Most of my projects involve scientists at other institutions.
+This arrangement not only allows students to connect meaningfully with other researchers in their fields but also creates more opportunity for exciting discoveries and contributions.

 Students at ERG are funded as graduate student instructors for a range of courses, as graduate student researchers on grants, and with research fellowships.
 Here is a short list of fellowships relevant to students working with me: